Tenkei/Calendor/README.md

 * Sticky notification on your preference

 ### Goals
-* Rewriting to Kotlin, while applying clean architecture principles
+* Rewriting to Kotlin, while applying the Clean architecture principles
-* Modularize the app using [dynamic feature](https://developer.android.com/guide/app-bundle/)
+* Applying SOLID principles to achieve a testable code
-* Improve extensibility of the architecture to add other calendars like Georgian or Hijri
+* Improve extensibility of the architecture to add other calendar systems like Gregorian and Hijri

 ### Contributing
 Your contributions are always welcomed, Where and how are coming soon!